tillitis/tillitis-key1/doc/system_description/system_description.md

 - USB to UART controller.
 FW for the MCU implementing the USB host interface on the TKey

 - application_fpga.
-FPGA design with cores including CPU and memory that implements the secure application platform
+FPGA design with cores including CPU, TRNG, UART FW ROM and RAM that together form the the secure application platform

 - application_fpga FW.
-The base software running on the CPU as needed to boot, load applications, measure applications, dderive base secret etc
+The base software running on the CPU as needed to boot the device, load applications, measure applications, derive the CDI base secret etc

-- One or more applications loaded onto the application_fpga to provide some functionality to the user of the host
+- One or more TKey device apps loaded onto the application_fpga to provide some functionality to the user of the host

 - host side application loader.
 Software that talks to the FW in the application_fpga to load a secure application